sgillespie/adhoc-continuous-integration/docs/adhoc-continuous-integration.md

 We could overcome many of these shortcomings by adding more build arguments.
 Instead, we elect to take another approach entirely.

+## Orchestrating a Build Across Multiple Containers
+While Docker build gave us a good starting point, it lacked the flexibility to separate the boilerplate from the build logic.
+In order to achieve this, we can run the process inside Docker containers.

+Recall our CI process from [above](#using-docker-build):

+ 1. Check out a clean copy of the repository
+ 2. Build and test the code
+ 3. Build a Docker image

+Instead of running each of these in a `Dockerfile` instruction, these will each execute in a separate Docker container.
+We will maintain the source code and build artifacts in a shared volume.
+Additionally, we'll create a container that runs each phase in order.

+This leaves us with the following containers to create:

+ * git-builder
+ * node-builder
+ * docker-builder
+ * orchestrator

 ## References